paperless-ngx/paperless-ngx/docs/development.md

 -   `parser` is a reference to a class that extends `DocumentParser`.
 -   `weight` is used whenever two or more parsers are able to parse a
     file: The parser with the higher weight wins.
-This can be used to override the parsers provided by Paperless-ngx.
+This can be used to override the parsers provided by Koden.
 -   `mime_types` is a dictionary.
 The keys are the mime types your parser supports and the value is the default file extension that Paperless-ngx should use when storing files and serving them for